< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Bell AH-1W SuperCobra

 The Hellfire, with its increased range and ability to kill the toughest armor, was a big step over the old TOW and gave the AH-1W a much meaner punch.
 The Sidewinder and Sidearm were rarely if ever used operationally.
 The Sidewinder was a big and clumsy store, and it was never really needed much in practice.
-The smaller Stinger and Starstreak AAMs, which are carried by other helicopters, would have been much more useful but were never put into service with the AH-1W, though it appears the Stinger was qualified.
+The smaller Stinger and Starstreak AAMs, carried by other helicopters, would have been much more useful but were never put into service with the AH-1W, though it appears the Stinger was qualified.

 BELL AH-1W SUPERCOBRA: